Why choose this course

 You’ll be able to actively engage with relevant concepts and explore the rich heritage of theatre from a critical and theoretical perspective.
 You’ll gain an understanding of theatrical practices and develop your ability to evaluate significant historical, political, social and ethical developments in theatre.

-The broad range of modules incorporates relevant topics such as Theories of Performance, Contemporary Theatre Making, Political Theatre, Shakespeare in Performance, and Musical Theatre.
-You’ll also take on an independent research project that will allow you to specialise in an area of particular interest to you.
+The broad range of modules incorporates relevant topics such as Theories of Performance, The Greeks, Contemporary Theatre Making, Political Theatre, Shakespeare in Performance, and Musical Theatre.
+You’ll also complete an independent research project that will allow you to specialise in an area of particular interest to you.

 Terms and conditions